ejimz/demo-consul-aws/README.md

 #### Modify backend.tf

-modify the backend.tf file adding the aws region and the s3 bucket name for the terraform state.
+Modify the backend.tf file adding the aws region and the s3 bucket name for the terraform state.

 #### VPC